 How should a Christian deal with depression?
 What does the Bible say about depression?

 Clinical depression is an ongoing condition that lasts every day for most of the day and for longer than two weeks.
 Clinical depression interferes with day-to-day life at work, school, and home.
 Sleep habits are also disturbed.
-Clinical depression can be triggered by trauma, but it is not caused by medication or a medical condition.
+Clinical depression can be triggered by trauma.

 Chronic depression is less intense than clinical depression, but can last much longer—two years at least.
 It's characterized by fatigue, sadness, and general malaise, and it can be punctuated by bouts of clinical depression.
 Chronic depression doesn't feel good, but it doesn't typically affect lifestyle or the ability to work.